Why stacking 7 tools costs more than an integrated solution

 7 tools in your stack?
-Here’s what it’s costing you
+Here’s what it costs

 You’ve carefully selected the best CRM on the market.
-Added the project management tool everyone recommends.
-Opted for the top-rated time tracking solution.
-And rounded it out with an invoicing tool, a collaboration platform, reporting software, and, of course, a few handy spreadsheets for specific cases.
+Added the project management tool that everyone recommends.
+Opted for the best-rated time tracking solution.
+And topped it all off with an invoicing tool, a collaboration platform, reporting software and, of course, a few handy spreadsheets for special cases.

 In short, you’ve built the perfect stack.
 The best in each category.
-A logical approach, right?
+A logical approach, don’t you think?

-Except this “best-of-breed” strategy hides a far less appealing reality.
-Beyond the monthly subscriptions you religiously pay, there are invisible costs that can easily multiply your bill by three, or even four.
-Between phantom licenses, evaporating productivity, and hours swallowed by maintenance, your “optimized” stack might just be your biggest hidden expense.
+Except that this best-of-breed strategy hides a far less attractive reality.
+Beyond the monthly subscriptions you religiously pay, there are invisible costs that can easily multiply your bill by three or even four.
+Between phantom licenses, evaporating productivity and hours spent on maintenance, your “optimized” stack could well be your biggest hidden expense.

-The sum of licenses is just the beginning
+The addition of licenses is just the beginning

-If you think the cost of your tools is limited to the monthly bills that arrive each month, here’s the reality on the ground.
+If you think that the cost of your tools is limited to the monthly invoices you receive, here’s the reality.

-The numbers speak for themselves.
-In 2024, a company spends an average of $1,040 per employee per year solely on SaaS subscriptions, according to a Gartner study.
-For an agency of 25 people, that’s already $26,000 per year.
-And that’s just an average.
+The figures speak for themselves.
+In 2024, the average company will spend $1,040 per employee per year on SaaS subscriptions alone, according to a Gartner study.
+For a 25-strong agency, that’s already $26,000 a year.
+And we’re talking about an average here.

 The problem?
-This average hides an even more concerning reality: a company uses an average of 125 different SaaS applications.
+This average masks an even more worrying reality: the average company uses 125 different SaaS applications.
 One hundred and twenty-five.
 Let that sink in for a second.
-Even for a medium-sized structure, we’re easily talking about 7 to 15 main tools that gradually accumulate.
-You start with a CRM, add a project management tool, then an invoicing one… and before you know it, the stack has exploded.
+Even for a medium-sized organization, we’re easily talking about 7 to 15 main tools that gradually accumulate.
+You start with a CRM, add a project management tool, then a billing tool… and before you know it, the stack has exploded.

-Here’s the painful truth: companies only use 49% of their provisioned licenses.
-In other words, you’re paying for more than half of empty seats.
+Here’s the kicker: companies are only using 49% of their provisioned licenses.
+In other words, you’re paying for more than half of the empty seats.

-According to Zylo’s 2024 SaaS Management Index, which analyzes over 30 million licenses and $34 billion in SaaS spending, companies waste an average of $18 million per year on unused licenses.
-Even if your agency doesn’t reach these amounts, the principle remains the same on your scale.
+According to Zylo’s SaaS Management Index 2024, which analyzes over 30 million licenses and $34 billion in SaaS spending, companies waste an average of $18 million a year on unused licenses.
+Even if your agency doesn’t reach these figures, the principle remains the same on your scale.

 - Trial periods turned into forgotten subscriptions

-- Job changes where old tools remain active
+- Function changes where old tools remain active

-A quick audit of your current licenses will likely hold some unpleasant surprises.
+A quick audit of your current licenses is likely to yield some unpleasant surprises.

 - 11 project management tools